-9. Kitty’s WonderBox Disposable Litter Box
+9. Kitty’s WonderBox Disposable Litter Box For Kittens

 If you’re caring for multiple kittens or going on a road trip, a disposable litter box can be a great way of making cleaning up easier and faster.
 These trays are made from a sturdy cardboard using recycled materials and can be used for up to 1 month before they need to be replaced.

 They can be used with any type of cat litter, and the sides are low enough that kittens can easily gain access.
 If you prefer, you can even place them within an existing litter box and then simply throw away the entire contents.
-These litter boxes are a little small for some kittens, though, so if your young cat is still learning to use their litter box, you may find that they have an accident over the side.
+These small litter boxes are a little tight for some kittens, though, so if your young cat is still learning to use their litter box, you may find that they have an accident over the side.

 The high walls of the Nature’s Miracle Just for Cats High Sided Corner Cat Litter Box help contain litter within the box, while the dropped front makes it easy for your small kitten to step in and out.
 Corner cat litter boxes are a great way to save space, so this is a good option if you live in an apartment or small house.

 While this corner design is space-saving, this litter box is large.
 You might find it too big if you only have one kitten, so measure before you invest!
 It’s also only available in one color, so it may not fit your décor.